jundalisay/superb/content/en/research/averroes/philosophy/part-1b.md

 When this has once been established it will become clear to you that interpretation is not lawful in the exoteric part of the Law.
 If the canon of interpretation be used in the principles of the Law, it is infidelity, and if used in general things it is an innovation.
 But there is also a certain exoteric law which requires an interpretation from learned men.
 It is not misbelief for them to take it exoterically, but it is so or is at least an innovation in religion if ignorant men try to interpret or explain it.

 Among these is the verse of Equalisation and the Tradition of Descent.

-For the Prophet said of a Negro slave girl who told him that God was in heaven: “Emancipate her, for she is a believer.”
-For there are persons who cannot believe a thing except through their imagination, that is, it is difficult for them to[48] believe a thing which they cannot imagine.
+A Negro slave girl told the Prophet that God was in heaven.
+The Prophet replied: “Emancipate her, for she is a believer.”

+There are persons who cannot believe a thing except through their imagination, that is, it is difficult for them to[48] believe a thing which they cannot imagine.

 Among these may be classed men who cannot understand a thing except with a reference to space, and hence believe in God as though physical, notwithstanding that these are the very persons who have dealt very harshly with those mentioned above.

-They ought to be told that things of his character are parabolical, and that we should pause and consider the saying of God: “Yet none knoweth the interpretation thereof except God.”
-Although learned men agree that these are to be interpreted, they differ in the interpretation according to their knowledge of principles of philosophy.
+They should be told that things of his character are parabolical, and that we should pause and consider the saying of God: “Yet none knoweth the interpretation thereof except God.”

+Learned men agree that these are to be interpreted.
+But they differ in the interpretation according to their knowledge of principles of philosophy.

 There is a third part of the Law which occupies an intermediate position, on account of some doubt about it.
 Some say that it should be taken exoterically, and that no interpretation should be allowed in it; while there are others who say that they have some esoteric meaning, and should not be taken exoterically by the learned.[49]
 This is on account of the obscurity of their meaning.
 A learned man may be excused if he makes a mistake about them.